-Funland quickly became a mecca for arcade gamers, always getting all the huge deluxe cabs before any one else.
-Notable games that Funland housed included Ridge Racer Full Scale, Galaxian 3, multiple Sega R360's and the cutting-edge Virtuality machines (located in the basement) seen in this video, plus another showcasing the indoor dodgems and metric tonnes of JAMMA cabs-
+Funland quickly became a mecca for arcade gamers, always getting all the huge deluxe cabs and latest games before any one else.
+Notable games that Funland housed included Ridge Racer Full Scale, Galaxian 3, multiple Sega R360's, some of the only candy cabs in Britain, and the cutting-edge Virtuality machines (located in the basement) seen in this video, plus another showcasing the indoor dodgems, Galaxy Force 2, and tons of JAMMA cabs-

 (yes, that is indeed the Ridge Racer Full Scale in clear view! sadly confirmed scrapped :( )

 Sega World's and Park'sNow, to understand why Sega World London even happened in the first place, we need to start back in 1992.
 Sega were becoming an ever more dominant force in arcades than before, with their groundbreaking Model 1 and Model 2 hardware having been unleashed on the world.
 But, Sega noticed something.
 Most arcades in the UK were a lot different from the ones in the US and Japan.
 They weren't as safe, they weren't as clean, and were even perceived by some as dangerous.

 Sega, being crazy as they were at the time, had the idea of opening Sega branded arcades across the UK, being much more safer, to earn them more money and raise the profile of arcade gaming as a whole in the UK.
 Anyway, reaping the rewards of Christmas 1992 thanks to the success of Sonic 2, they opened Sega World Bournemouth.